 Most people take these medications for at least 6-12 months after an episode.
 Your doctor might recommend longer treatment depending on the underlying cause and whether you’ve had multiple episodes.
 Never stop taking medication suddenly—always work with your healthcare provider to make changes safely.

 Recovery isn’t just about medical treatment—it’s also about redesigning your daily life.
 This might include help with housing, employment, education, or building healthy routines.
-Some people work with case managers13 who can connect them with community resources and provide practical support during recovery.
+Some people work with case managers who can connect them with community resources and provide practical support during recovery.13

 Recovery from psychosis is usually gradual.
 Most people see significant improvement within a few months of starting treatment, though complete recovery can take longer.
-Schizophrenia survivor Sarah Ryan describes emotional recovery from psychosis14 as:
+Schizophrenia survivor Sarah Ryan describesemotional recovery from psychosis as:

 Some people recover completely from psychosis.
 Others learn to manage occasional negative symptoms while leading full, meaningful lives.
 Many people worry about having another episode, which is a common concern.
 Working with your care team to identify early warning signs and create a relapse prevention plan can help you manage this fear as you keep taking steps forward.